TriplyDB/Documentation/docs/triply-etl/enrich/overview/index.md

   tdb[(Triple Store)]
 ```

+If you do not have linked data in the Internal Store yet, then first go to one of the following steps:
+- 1. **Extract** allows you to load linked data into the Internal Store directly, with the [`loadRdf()`](/docs/triply-etl/extract/formats#loadRdf) function.
+- [3. **Assert**](/docs/triply-etl/assert/overview) uses data in the Record in order to make linked data assertions that are added to the Internal Store.

 TriplyETL supports the following enrichment approaches:

-- [SHACL Rules](/docs/triply-etl/enrich/shacl) are able to apply SPARQL Ask and Construct queries to the internal store.
+- [4A. **SHACL Rules**](/docs/triply-etl/enrich/shacl) are able to apply SPARQL Ask and Construct queries to the internal store.
-- [SPARQL Update](/docs/triply-etl/enrich/sparql) allows linked data to be added to and deleted from the internal store.
+- [4B. **SPARQL Update**](/docs/triply-etl/enrich/sparql) allows linked data to be added to and deleted from the internal store.